opendatablend/feedback/.github/ISSUE_TEMPLATE/make-a-suggestion.md

 ---

 **Share your thoughts with us**
+*Please provide as much information as possible*

 **Additional context**
-Add any other context or screenshots about the feature request here.
+*Add any other context about the suggestion here.*